-The first step in the homebuying process is to contact a loan originator in your area and get pre-approved.
-Many buyers start by shopping around for a home, which can be helpful to gauge your interest, but it's best to have a pre-approval letter in hand before you move forward.
+The first step in the homebuying process is to contact a loan originator in your area and get get pre-approved.
+Many buyers start by shopping around for a home, but it's best to have a pre-approval letter in hand before you begin the home search process.

 To get pre-approved, your loan originator will have you complete a loan application and do a limited review of your finances – things like your income, assets, etc. The results of this review will let you know what loan amount you’re pre-approved for.
 That amount, in conjunction with whatever amount you have for a down payment, will determine your official budget for a new house.
 Use our Mortgage Payment Calculator to estimate a comfortable monthly mortgage payment.

 To ensure that you have the strongest pre-approval possible, we recommend getting a Platinum Credit Approval (PCA).
 Especially as a first-time homebuyer, it’s important to make yourself stand out from other buyers in a competitive market.
 Receiving your PCA before starting your home search will help you shop with confidence and make a compelling offer.